 Engaging your team from the start helps them feel a sense of ownership over the new process.
 Ask for their input on what they’d want in a system and what their current frustrations are.
 This not only provides valuable feedback but also shows you respect their experience.
 When people feel heard, they’re far more likely to embrace change.

-2. Plan for a Smooth Technical Rollout
+2. Plan a Simple, Phased Rollout

 A clunky, complicated launch can stop adoption in its tracks.
 To avoid this, your technical rollout needs to be seamless.
 The goal is to make the new desk booking system feel like a natural part of the existing workflow, not a disruption.
 A well-planned technical rollout is crucial for making sure the system works with how your team already operates.